1fifoto/cdt-water-gpx/README.md

 The `spreadsheet/CDT WATER 2015.xlsx` is a backup of the Google Docs CDT Water Report spreadsheet in Microsoft EXCEL spreadsheet format.
 It has the following
-columns: Jonathan Ley Map Number, Bear Creek mile, Accumulated Bear Creek mileage, Name, Status, Date Reported, and Reported By.
+columns: Jonathan Ley Map Number, Bear Creek mile, Accumulated Bear Creek mileage, Name, Status, Date Reported, Reported By, GPS (N), GPS (W), and Condition.
 To use it, you import and upload it to Google docs.

 script/Code.gs
 ==============